fizwidget/fizwidget.github.io/source/_posts/2014-07-03-nothin-but-functions.markdown

     print_list(lst("tail"))
 ```

+Easy!

 Closures
 --------

 What we've done above is only possible because Python supports *closures*.
 A closure is, roughly speaking, a function that has access to the variables from the scope it was defined in.
-The `node` function is a good example of this: `head` and `tail` aren't explicitly passed in as arguments, but it's still able to use them all the same.
-Each time we call `make_list`, a new instance of `node` is returned that references the new versions of `head` and `tail`.
+The `node` function is a good example of this: `head` and `tail` aren't explicitly passed in as arguments, but it's able to use them all the same.
+Each time we call `make_list`, a new instance of `node` is created that references the new versions of `head` and `tail`.

 Our list is nothing more than a chain of nested closures.
-When we call the outermost closure and pass it `"tail"` as an argument, it returns the next closure in the chain (i.e. the next node in the list).
+When we call the outermost closure and pass it `"tail"`, it returns the next closure in the chain (i.e. the next node in the list).

 Conclusion
 ----------

 We've really just scratched the surface here - it's not hard to see that more complex data structures could be defined using similar techniques.
 We could even use functions to define *numbers* by representing the *n*th integer as a series of *n* nested functions.

-This is all hinting at a deeper fact: any language that allows us to define and apply functions is Turing-complete (meaning we can use it to compute anything that can be computed).
-The [lambda calculus](http://palmstroem.blogspot.com.au/2012/05/lambda-calculus-for-absolute-dummies.html) is the ultimate example of this.
+This is all hinting at a deeper fact: any language that allows us to define and apply functions is Turing-complete (meaning we can use it to compute *anything that can be computed*).
+Inbuilt constructs for arrays, classes, numbers, and even control structures are optional extras!

+Check out the [lambda calculus](http://palmstroem.blogspot.com.au/2012/05/lambda-calculus-for-absolute-dummies.html) if this is even remotely interesting.
 Neat, huh?